 Top 25 Things to Do in Hartford (Full Guide!)

-As the capital of Connecticut, there are plenty of things to do while visiting Hartford.
-Hartford is the fourth largest city in the state.
-It was founded in 1635, so it’s also one of the oldest cities in the country.
-I lived in Connecticut for several years, and I really enjoyed exploring the state.
-In this post, we’re sharing 25 things to do while you’re in Hartford, Connecticut.
+As the capital of Connecticut, the city of Hartford has plenty of activities and things to do.
+Hartford is the fourth largest city in Connecticut.
+It was founded in 1635, so it’s also one of the oldest cities in the United States.
+I lived in Connecticut for several years, and I feel like Hartford has a reputation as being a boring city.
+However, there’s really quite a lot of fun things to do there!
+In this post, I’m sharing 25 things to do in Hartford.

 25 Things to See in Hartford